lbzip2 − parallel bzip2 utility

 Alias for −9.
 This is the default.

 Open non-regular input files.
 Open input files with more than one link, breaking links when −k isn’t specified in addition.
 Try to remove each output file before opening it.
 By default lbzip2 will not overwrite existing files; if you want this to happen, you should specify −f.
-If −c and −d are also given don’t reject files not in bzip2 format, just copy them without change; without −f lbzip2 would stop after reaching a file that is not in bzip2 format.

 Be more verbose.
 Print more detailed information about (de)compression progress to standard error: before processing each file, print a message stating the names of input and output files; during (de)compression, print a rough percentage of completeness and estimated time of arrival (only if standard error is connected to a terminal); after processing each file print a message showing compression ratio, space savings, total compression time (wall time) and average (de)compression speed (bytes of plain data processed per second).